-SMYSP follows both a mentoring and team approach to learning and encourages peer teaching in a supportive atmosphere.
-The atmosphere is supportive, and without an emphasis placed on testing or competition.
+SMYSP follows both a mentoring and team approach to learning and encourages peer teaching.
+This approach fosters an atmosphere that is supportive, without an emphasis on testing or competition.
 Special attention is given to developing leadership and interpersonal skills, with offerings such as workshops and discussions on networking, public speaking, and multicultural issues.

 Tuition-free to all participants